datacraft-dsc/DEPs/4/README.md

 Local Agents may be used where Agent functionality is desired but sharing across the ecosystem is unnecessary.
 Example of such usage may include:
-- Testing and simulation of Data Supply Lines in a local environment
+- Testing and simulation of Digital Supply Lines in a local environment
 - Development of agent functionality prior to packaging for remote usage

 Local agents must conform to the same interfaces as remote agents, with certain limitations